Back to all reviews

 Available in: Pro version and up (from $8.75 per user per month)

-Canvases are dedicated surfaces within the Slack platform designed for creating, organizing, and sharing formatted content that is too long or complex for a standard message.
+Canvases are dedicated spaces within the Slack platform designed for creating, organizing, and sharing formatted content that is too long or complex for a standard message.

-This feature allows you to create rich text content with headers, lists, and block-quotes, and add images and embed videos, documents, and other assets.
+This feature allows you to create rich text content with headers, lists, and block-quotes, and add images, videos, documents, and other assets.
 Canvases also support rich previews of content from Slack’s various integrations.

 I created a few canvases, and the experience was fun and engaging.
 After playing around for a bit, a logical question came to mind — can I use canvases to create and export important documents?